 There are strong disadvantages too.
-Amazon’s business practices (including accusations of tax evasion and unethical working conditions) are controversial.
+Amazon’s business practices (including accusations of tax evasion and unethical warehouse working conditions) are controversial.
 There are competitive pressures and Amazon is notorious for undercutting their own vendors by entering commodity markets where they identify opportunity to make their own sales.
-On some marketplaces vendors find themselves competing with counterfeit versions of their own products, or finding rival vendors leave negative reviews on their listings.
+In some marketplaces vendors find themselves competing with counterfeit versions of their own products, or finding rival vendors leave negative reviews on their listings.

 Choose your target markets and platforms carefully

 One vendor of retro garden ornaments in the shape of flamingos found that, whilst only about 1 in 12 sales came from overseas, these tended to be larger orders than was the average.
-Because Ebay allows sellers to set their postage costs individually for each country, it was no most costly to fulfil these orders than domestic ones.
+Because Ebay allows sellers to set their postage costs individually for each country, it was no most costly to fulfill these orders than domestic ones.

 The vendor found that overseas buyers were willing to meet the postage costs and fraud was low, so selling to a number of low-risk countries made sense.
 Many vendors prefer not to sell to countries that are particularly notorious for fraudulent transactions.
-These include Russia, Indonesia, Romania and Nigeria.
+These include Russia, Indonesia, Romania, and Nigeria.

 There are hazards associated with online selling in any channels.
 The seller of lawn flamingos found fraud to be surprisingly low, at fewer than 1 in 100 sales, but other vendors have had to abandon certain products because of the high volume of fraud associated with them.